Vatican defends Benedict after report faults abuse record

 Through his secretary, the 94-year-old Benedict has said he would respond to the findings in due time.
 He has already acknowledged an editorial error in his own submission to the researchers about a 1980 meeting in which a pedophile priest’s transfer to Munich was discussed.
 Benedict acknowledged this week that he indeed attended the meeting but denied that his return to pastoral work was discussed at the time.
 The priest later received a suspended sentence for molesting a boy.

-Tornielli didn’t comment on the details of that case or any other, though he lamented that so much attention had “predictably” been paid to Benedict’s four-year term as archbishop in the media.
+Tornielli didn’t comment on the details of that case or any other, though he lamented that so much attention had “predictably” been paid in the media to Benedict’s four-year term as archbishop.
 He focused instead on Benedict’s tenure as prefect of the doctrine office, from 1982-2005, and then as pope, from 2005-2013, when he retired.

 While he was prefect of the doctrine office, Ratzinger in 2001 directed all cases of clergy sex abuse to be sent to his office for processing, after he saw that bishops around the world were moving rapists from parish to parish rather than punishing them under the church’s in-house canon law.
 During the final two years of his pontificate, Benedict defrocked nearly 400 priests for abuse.

-Note: A previous version of this story was corrected to show that the first name of the cardinal is Reinhard, not Gerhard.